File share to OneDrive and SharePoint migration guide

 |Site, document, and folder metadata||Files or folders exceeding current SharePoint restrictions and limitations|

 What content goes where

-Include in your planning how to make this transition to Office 365 will make for a more collaborative experience for your users.
+In your planning include how this transition to Microsoft 365 will make for a more collaborative experience for your users.

 Review how you use the content stored in your file shares today.
 Does the file belong to a single user, even though they may share it with others?
 If so, save it in your OneDrive.
 Your OneDrive is private by default, but you can share files with others, which is particularly useful if you aren't working as a team yet.

 If you're working on a file or folder intended for team consumption and collaboration, move it to a shared library where team members have access by default.
 OneDrive gives you access to all your shared libraries in Microsoft Teams, SharePoint or Outlook.
 When you need a new shared library for team files, you can create on right from OneDrive, add members, and start working together.

 How you have shared your files will dictate how they appear in the Shared with Me view in OneDrive.

 Files and folders that you have opened from a shared location

 - After migration, the final permission level is determined by a mapping of the most restrictive share or NTFS permission level.